gitbasheer/radmonitor/README.md

    - Wait for Actions to complete
    - Visit: https://yourusername.github.io/rad_monitor/

+The dashboard will automatically update every 10 minutes via GitHub Actions.

 ### Manual Deployment

 You can also host the static files on any web server: